Navigating the world of SUVs can sometimes feel like tackling an off-road obstacle course.

 This SUV might seem enticing with its robust looks and promise of adventure.
 Still, it has repeatedly been reported for problems with its electrical system.

 Its less-than-stellar fuel economy and jarring ride bring it down from the renegade it claims to be.
-This, along with subpar safety scores in some areas, makes it a bad SUV to buy.
+This and subpar safety scores in some areas make it a bad SUV to buy.

 4. Fiat 500X: Not So Grande